 I really did it.

 I walked away from something that I wanted to do with all my heart.
 I wanted to help people the same way that I was helped… by talking to other people who had hurdles to jump and fears to overcome.
-I wanted to facilitate the same growth and healing that helped me piece together my life when I was afraid to reach out to anyone… afraid to share my story on any level for fear that I would give it new life if I spoke about it.
-I walked away from the biggest thing I wanted to do with my education since the day that I walked across the stage and accepted my degree.
+I wanted to facilitate the same growth and healing that helped me piece my life together when I was afraid to reach out to anyone… afraid to share my story on any level for fear that I would give it new life if I spoke about it.
+I walked away from the biggest thing I have wanted to do with my education since the day that I walked across the stage and accepted my degree.

 And I feel free.